chrissimpkins/naked-docs/_build/html/_sources/toolshed_overview.txt

 The Toolshed Library Overview
 ==============================

-The toolshed library includes standard Python modules and Cython generated C source files that can be compiled into binaries that Python will import with the typical syntax.
+The toolshed library includes standard Python modules and C source files that can be compiled into binaries which Python will import with the typical syntax.
 The C source code is compiled with the ``naked build`` command (`Build Command Documentation`_).

 The library includes the following modules: